gothamkaga/gothamkaga.github.io/index.md

 ### The Linkage: Inflation, Unemployment, Poverty, Income Inequality and Property Crime

-This paper investigates the correlation between property crime and macroeconomic as well as socioeconomic factors.
-Employing a state fixed effect model for regression analysis, each category of property crime is examined individually.
+Conducted thorough data analysis to investigate the relationship between property crime and macroeconomic as well as socioeconomic factors.
+Implemented state fixed effect models and employed econometric techniques to develop, test, and enhance the accuracy of the regression models.
+Leveraged Python to perform statistical tests and regression analysis on time series and panel data, ensuring robust results.
 The findings indicate that increases in inflation, unemployment and poverty are associated with increased aggregate property crime.
 In opposition, income inequality is negatively related to property crime.

 <img src="images/Linkage.png?raw=true"/>